rsvoboda/japit/README.md

 Building
 -------------------

-Ensure you have Maven installed
+Ensure you have Maven installed, maven-shade-plugin packages all dependencies in final jar

 > mvn clean package